Sparse Signal Processing with Linear and Nonlinear Observations: A Unified Shannon-Theoretic Approach: Introduction

 \section{Introduction}

-Recent advances in sensing and storage systems have led to the proliferation of high-dimensional data such as images, video or genomic data, which cannot be processed efficiently using conventional signal processing methods due to their dimensionality.
-However, high-dimensional data often exhibit an inherent low-dimensional structure, so they can often be represented ``sparsely'' in some basis or domain.
-The discovery of an underlying sparse structure is important in order to compress the acquired data or to develop more robust and efficient processing algorithms.

 In this paper, we are concerned with the asymptotic analysis of the sample complexity in problems where we aim to identify a set of \emph{salient} variables responsible for producing an outcome.
 In particular, we assume that among a set of $N$ variables/features $X = (X_1,\ldots,X_N)$, only $K$ variables (indexed by set $S$) are directly relevant to the outcome $Y$.
-We formulate this with the assumption that given $X_S = \{X_n\}_{n \in S}$, the outcome $Y$ is independent of the other variables $\{X_n\}_{n \not\in S}$, i.e.,
+We formulate this concept in terms of Markovianity, namely, given $X_S = \{X_n\}_{n \in S}$, the outcome $Y$ is independent of the other variables $\{X_n\}_{n \not\in S}$, i.e.,

+We also explicitly consider the existence of an independent latent random quantity affecting the observation model, which we denote with $\bS$.
+Similar to \eqref{eq:markov}, with this latent factor we have the observation model

-Abstractly, we consider the following generative model: $X$ is generated from distribution $Q(X)$ and the set of salient variables $S$ is generated from a distribution over sets of size $K$.
-Then an observation $Y$ is generated using the conditional distribution $P(Y | X_S, S)$ conditioned on $X$ and $S$, as in \eqref{eq:markov}.
+Note that the existence of such a latent factor does not violate \eqref{eq:markov}.
+Abstractly, the set of salient variables $S$ is generated from a distribution over a collection of sets, ${\cal S}$, of size $K$.
+For unstructured sparse problems, ${\cal S}$ is the collection of all $K$-sets in $\{1,\ldots,N\}$ while for structured problems ${\cal S}$ is a subset of this unstructured $K$-set collection.
+The latent factor $\bS$ (if it exists) is generated from a distribution $p(\bS) \triangleq P(\bS \mid S)$.
+Then independent and identically distributed (IID) samples of $X$ are generated from distribution $Q(X)$, and for each sample an observation $Y$ is generated using the conditional distribution $P(Y | X_S, \bS, S)$ conditioned on $X$, $\bS$ and $S$, as in \eqref{eq:markov_b}.
+The set $S$ and $\bS$ are fixed across different samples of variables $X$ and corresponding observations $Y$.